Azure/data-landing-zone/CONTRIBUTING.md

 After the pull request has been reviewed and approved, the feature branch will be merged into the main branch and automatically closed and deleted.

-## Stewardship of the code repo's
+## Stewardship of the code repository

-The Data Management & Analytics Scenario code repo's are maintained by the code owners.
-The repo's including language, design, policy oversight, and reference implementations.
-Elevated privileges will be solely based on active contributions in the project repo's.
+The Data Management & Analytics Scenario code repository are maintained by the code owners.
+The repository including language, design, policy oversight, and reference implementations.
+Elevated privileges will be solely based on active contributions in the project repository.

 User may be given elevated privileges once approved by the currents members.
 All members abide by all organizational polices, including the code of conduct.
 Elevated privileges can be withdrawn in the case of written notice of resignation or if the member is unreachable or unresponsive for extended time.